Amir Obè: 1990–2012: Early life and career beginnings

-2014–present: Rise to fame and collaborations
+2014–17: Rise to fame and collaborations

 Obè changed his name to Amir Obè in 2014 when he released the mixtape, Detrooklyn.
 The mixtape was released on After Platinum Records and included production from NYLZ, Vinylz, and Daniel Worthy.
 "I started feeling like both these places were the same place, so it was an imaginative project talking about my upbringing and my philosophies as an early teen 'till where I'm at now", says Obè.
 In the fall of 2014, Oliver El-Khatib (Drake's manager and co-founder of OVO Sound) spoke to Obè and told him Drake is a fan of Detrooklyn.
 Because of that, Obè sent him music and got positive feedback.

 In February 2015, Obè co-produced, "Star67" for Drake, which appeared on If You're Reading This It's Too Late.
 Soon after, there was a rumor being passed around that Obè signed to OVO Sound, but he confirmed it wasn't true.
 Obè opened for PartyNextDoor on tour and the two collaborated on multiple songs.
 Obè released his second EP, Happening in the Grey Area on December 11, 2015.
 The album contains guest appearances from PartyNextDoor and Eli Sostre and includes production from NYLZ, The Mekanics, Daniel Worthy, Wondagurl, OZ and more.
 On March 11, 2016, Obè released his third EP, Won't Find Love in the Hills on Neighborhood PHCK$ and Empire Distribution.
 It has production from NYLZ, OZ, Eli Sostre, The Mekanics, STWO, and Ashton Mills.
-In late March 2016, Amir Obe was featured on Toronto R&B/Electro singer GOV's single Wrong One/Reflectin produced by frequent collaborator NYLZ and was the lead single from GOV's Nights EP which was premiered via Complex Magazine.
+In late March 2016, AmirObèwas featured on Toronto R&B/Electro singer GOV's single Wrong One/Reflectin produced by frequent collaborator NYLZ and was the lead single from GOV's Nights EP which was premiered via Complex Magazine.

-On December 1, 2016, Amir Obe announced his signing to Def Jam Records.
-In early 2017, Amir Obe was featured on Toronto based artist keffaleng's EP, ”Not So Famous” on the Davinci produced single, “Yeah, Yeah”.
+On December 1, 2016, AmirObèannounced his signing to Def Jam Records.
+In early 2017, Obèwas featured on Toronto based artist keffaleng's EP, "Not So Famous" on the Davinci produced single, "Yeah, Yeah".

 Obè's "Wish You Well" is featured on the soundtrack for Madden NFL 18.